alikashi543211/e-commerce-html/README.md

 We’ve done this using only HTML — an important milestone in learning web development basics.

 **Thank you, and Allah Hafiz! 🙏**

+# 📦 Lecture 21: Checkout Screen – E-Commerce Flow

+## 🎯 Scenario

+A customer has added some products to the cart and now wants to proceed with placing an order for **home delivery**.

+---

+## 🛒 Current Status

+- ✅ Products are successfully added to the **shopping cart**.

+---

+## 📍 What Does the Customer Want?

+The customer wants to:

+1. Provide their **home address**.
+2. Choose a **payment method**:
+   - **Online Payment**
+   - **Cash on Delivery (COD)**

+3. Finally, place the order so it can be processed by the **E-Commerce Admin**.

+---

+## ✅ Solution: The Checkout Screen

+We need to display a proper **Checkout Screen** where the customer can:

+### 1. 🏡 Enter Delivery Address

+- Full Name
+- Mobile Number
+- City
+- Full Address
+- (Optional) Address Notes or Landmarks

+---

+### 2. 💳 Choose Payment Method

+Let the customer select one of the following:

+- 💰 **Cash on Delivery**
+- 🧾 **Online Payment (Card/Banking/Wallet etc.)**

+---

+### 3. 📤 Place the Order

+Once the address and payment method are confirmed:

+- The order details will be sent to the **E-Commerce Admin Panel**.
+- Admin can then process and dispatch the order for delivery.

+---

+## 💡 Summary

+> This entire flow — from confirming the cart, collecting address and payment details, to placing the order — is called the **Checkout Process** in an e-commerce system.

+Let’s now build this screen and complete the user journey!

+---

+**Happy Coding 👨‍💻 – Let's build the Checkout Screen!**